 What game mechanics do you prefer?

 There are a ton of different game mechanics, and for someone new to gaming, all these terms can be confusing.
-So I think it’s worth taking some time talking about the wide variety of mechanics out there as well as talking about those I enjoy the best.
+So I think it’s worth taking some time to talk about the wide variety of mechanics out there as well as discussing those that I enjoy the best.

-For an audio version of this list check out Tabletop Bellhop Live Episode 9 – Under the hood.
+For the podcast discussion version of this list check out Tabletop Bellhop Live Episode 9 – Under the hood.

-Disclosure: Some links in this post are Amazon affiliate links.
-As an Amazon associate, I earn from qualifying purchases.
+Disclosure: Some links in this post are affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

 The short answer:

 Over the years I’ve played a lot of games and have seen a ton of different new mechanics.
-I can’t say that there’s one particular mechanic that sticks out as my favourite, but there are many that I have enjoyed playing with.
+I can’t say that there’s one particular mechanic that sticks out as my favourite, but there are many that I have enjoyed playing.

-Ever since Caylus, I’ve found I really enjoy worker placement games.
+Ever since first trying Caylus, I’ve found that I really enjoy worker placement games.
 Before that, I was already a fan of action/role selection games like Puerto Rico.
-I prefer deck building (improve your deck during play) to deck construction (build your deck before play).
-I have a soft spot for tile laying games going back to many games of Carcassonne with my family.
-Many of my favourite games tend to involve engine building which for me goes back to Power Grid.
-It’s not all about heavy games for me either, there are few dexterity games out there that I’ve tried and not liked.
+I’ve always prefered deck building (improve your deck during play) to deck construction (build your deck before play) games.
+I have a soft spot for tile-laying games, going back to many games of Carcassonne played with my family.
+Many of my favourite games also tend to involve engine building, which for me goes back to Power Grid.
+It’s not all about heavy games for me either, there are few dexterity games out there that I’ve tried and not liked

 Those are probably my top mechanics, though I’m sure I’m forgetting something.
 There are a lot of different game mechanics out there (I’ve also put together a Giant List of Board Game Types that you may find useful if you’re looking for more board game terms and definitions).

 The Long Answer

-As I said, there are a ton of mechanics out there.
-I think it’s going to be worthwhile to take a look at some of the more common ones and define them.
-I know for someone new to the tabletop game hobby hearing all these terms can be overwhelming.
-What doesn’t help is that not everyone uses the same terms.
-For example, boardgamegeek.com lists 51 different mechanics.
-Nowhere on there is engine building or dexterity.
-Two things that I consider game mechanics, that they obviously don’t.
-They also include something called area-impulse which I’ve never heard of.
+As I said, there are a ton of different game mechanics out there.
+I think it’s worthwhile to take a look at some of the more common ones and define them.
+I know for someone new to the tabletop game hobby hearing all of these terms can be overwhelming.
+What doesn’t help is that not everyone uses the same terms or definitions.
+For example, boardgamegeek.com lists fifty-one different mechanics.
+Nowhere on their list is engine building or dexterity.
+Two things that I consider game mechanics, which they obviously don’t.
+They also include something called area-impulse that I’ve never heard of.

-Action Points – Players get a certain number of points per round, these points are spent to do actions.
-Now the game doesn’t actually have to give you points.
-If you are given a choice of actions and pick a certain number of them each round then you have an action point system.
-The best well-known example of this is Pandemic where you get four actions each round.
+Action Points – Players get a certain number of points per round to spend on a limited number of actions.
+Sometimes the points are more theoretical.
+For example, f you are given a choice of actions and get to pick a certain number of them each round then you have a simple action point system.
+Pandemic is a well-known game where you get four actions each round.

-Action/Role Selection – When there is a selection of different actions that a player can take but they have to pick a subset of these each round.
+Action/Role Selection – This is where there is a selection of different actions that a player can take but they have to pick a subset of these each round.
 Usually, it’s only one action per player per round, but there are variations on this.
 In many cases, Action/Role Selection is combined with Action Blocking, once one player has selected an action or role no other player can select it.
 Puerto Rico is a classic example of a Role Selection game.

 Area Control – Players win or get points for controlling a section of the board/map.
 This is most common in wargames but can be seen in many other types of games as well.
-The most recent game I played that used this was Warhammer Underworlds: Shadespire.
+The most recent game I’ve played which used this was Warhammer Underworlds: Shadespire.
 I personally separate this out from Area Majority, which I think is a different mechanic.

-Area Enclosure – Place or move pieces to surround as much area as possible.
+Area Enclosure – Players place or move pieces to surround as much area as possible.
 This is one that I find is more common than you would think.
 Through the Desert is the first game that comes to mind but even things like the fences in Agricola fit.

-Asymmetric Games – Each player’s game start condition is different from every other player’s.
+Asymmetric Games – Each player’s game start condition is different from every other’s.
 This could represent different starting positions or faction powers or different decks.
-Cry Havoc is a great folk on a map example.
+Cry Havoc is a great folk on a map example of an Asymmetric Game.

 Auction/Bidding – This includes open or blind bid auctions.
 There are a lot of different auction mechanics that have been used over the years.
-I could probably do another blog post about the various different types of auctions in games.
-Widely different examples include Power Grid and Going Going GONE!
+I could probably do another blog post solely about the various different types of auctions used in games.
+Widely differing examples include Power Grid and Going Going GONE!.

-Block Game – A specific type of hex and counter war game where the counters are replaced by blocks which are stood up to simulate a fog of war.
-Columbia games makes a ton of great block games.
+Block Game – This is a specific type of hex and counter war game where the counters are replaced by blocks which are stood up to simulate a fog of war.
+Columbia Games makes a ton of great block games.
 Hammer of the Scots is one of the best.

-Campaign – When the actions of one game carry over to the next.
+Campaign – This is when the actions of one game carry over to the next.
 For me, this does not include every game with scenarios.
 For a real campaign, the results of one game need to somehow affect or carry over to the next.
-Imperial Assault – Yes.
-Zombicide – No.
+Imperial Assault, yes.
+Zombicide, no.

-Card Driven – When the main way you engage with the game is through cards.
+Card Driven – This is when the main way you engage with the game is through cards.
 This can be a rather broad category, including your traditional playing card games as well as things like the Command & Colours System.
-Any games that use cards as more than markers or references are card driven in some way.
+Any game that uses cards as more than markers or references is card-driven in some way.

 Chit Wargames – See Hex and Counter.

-Cube Pusher – A term used for any game where you have a bunch of wooden cubes and a majority of the game is getting, spending and moving those cubes.
-Sometimes considered a derogatory term.
-Usually only applies to Eurogames.
-El Grande is the first game that comes to mind for me.
+Cube Pusher – A term used for any game where you have a bunch of wooden cubes and a majority of the game is focused on getting, spending and moving those cubes.
+This is sometimes considered a derogatory term.
+It usually only applies to Eurogames.
+El Grande is the first game of this type that comes to mind for me.
 For something more thematic check out Lords of Waterdeep.

-Deduction – games where logic and deduction are required to solve a puzzle or complete the game.
-See also social deduction.
+Deduction – This covers games where logic and deduction are required to solve a puzzle or complete the game.
+See also Social Deduction.
 Sherlock Holmes Consulting Detective is a good example of this type of game.

 Deck/Bag Building – Players start out with a basic deck of cards (or set of things in a bag) and part of the gameplay is adding cards to that deck (or bag).
-This can be seen as the only mechanic in a game like Dominion or can be a small part of the game like in Concordia.
-There’s a growing trend of using things other than cards for this.
-Cubes in a bag (Hyperborea) or wooden discs in a bag (Orleans).
-Due to confusion with Deck Construction, I’ve been leaning towards calling this Deck Improvement.
+This can be seen as the sole mechanic in a game, like Dominion, or can be a small part of the game, like in Concordia.
+There’s a growing trend of using things other than cards for this, such as cubes in a bag (Hyperborea) or wooden discs in a bag (Orleans).
+Due to potential confusion with Deck Construction, I’ve been leaning towards calling this Deck Improvement.